Performing and Visual Arts and Music

 We're here to help, get in touch at livvy@autograph-abp.co.uk

-Heart n Soul is a place for people with learning disabilities to do activities.
+Heart n Soul is a place for people with learning disabilities to access activities.

 Do Your Own Thing is a safe, fun and friendly place with lots of cool activities to take part in.
 From Radio, Music, DJing, Videos, anything.